lesimoes/lesimoes/README.md

 #### Some facts about me:

-- I working remotely for the past 3 years in web applications projects 💻
+- I've been work remotely for the last 3 years in web applications projects 💻
 - I published scientific papers in national and international conferences in Software Engineering 📋
 - I'm a dog person 🐕